 Answer: Use the online Library Catalogue to search for print books, accessible via the Vancouver Premier College website.
 You can search for a book by title, author, or type in keywords to describe the book you need.
 There’s an Advanced Search option to search for books by both author and title (and also a subject search option).

 Got more questions?
-Feel free to contact our librarian Diane at the Learning Resource Centre.
+Feel free to contact our librarian Diane at the Learning Resource Center.
 Email to firstname.lastname@example.org

 Start your journey today!